10 Ways to Conquer Sugar Cravings

 2. Drink More Water

 Soft drinks, soda, energy drinks, and packaged fruit drinks are typically loaded with sugar that can add up fast!
+Try drinking sour or bitter drinks instead, or adding freshly squeezed lemon, lime or grapefruit juice to sparkling mineral water.

 3. Eat Sweet Vegetables